Forks, Signaling, and Activation

 All the layers except for the consensus layer afford introduction of new optional features and eventual deprecation of features that fall into disuse using techniques which pose essentially no risk of network partitioning or chain splits.

 The consensus layer is by far the most difficult to change since it defines the rules determining whether a particular block (and thus, a particular blockchain) is valid.
-This includes checks for proper data formatting, size limits, ensuring the block reward is not excessive, making sure all coins being spent actually exist, checking transaction signatures, and so on.
+This includes checks for proper block data formatting, size limits, ensuring the block reward is not excessive, making sure all coins being spent actually exist, checking transaction signatures, and so on.
 Any change to these rules could create a chain split.

 Consensus rule changes broadly fall into two categories: hard forks and soft forks.
 By definition, hard forks loosen or eliminate existing rules whereas soft forks only tighten or add new rules.
 It might not be immediately obvious but this distinction has some profound implications.